apakhbari/CheatSheets/Adobe/README.md

 - For making a subclip out of a footage, define in and out points in Source Monitor (north east) then right-click > Make Subclip …, then it’s going to ing to be added to Sequence Window

-Essential graphics
+## Essential Graphics

 - You can create a template of your own to re-use, by right click > Export As Motion Graphics Template, now it’s in your essential graphics
 - Do responsive time to your effects in order to be responsive whenever there are trims
 - It is possible to create text styles and export them for re-use

+---

-File Management
+## File Management

 - For removing duplicate footages from Project Window (south west), Select Project Window (south west) > Edit Tab > Consolidate Duplicates
 - For removing unused footages from Project Window (south west), Select Project Window (south west) > Edit Tab > Remove Unused.
 TIP: You can do this and then Undo so unused ones are getting highlighted

+---

-Audio
+## Audio

 - You can lower/higher volume by using { or } shortcut on keyboard
 - WAV format is better than mp3 for editing
 - Tips For recording:
   - Don’t use long cables because they have noise
-  - Don’t record with high gain because theres gonna be lots of hiss
+  - Don’t record with high gain because there’s gonna be lots of hiss
-  - Don’t plugged in to power your laptop when recording because theres gonna be noise, unless you adaptor have earth connection
+  - Don’t plug in to power your laptop when recording because there’s gonna be noise, unless your adaptor has earth connection
-  - check different laptop plugs for lesser noise/hiss, because they are not the same
+  - Check different laptop plugs for lesser noise/hiss, because they are not the same
-- Iran’s electronics work on 50 hz so for dehuming use proper 50 hz tools
+- Iran’s electronics work on 50 Hz, so for dehuming use proper 50 Hz tools
-- Hold Option key an click on one of fx buttons in Effect Controls to turn all effects off
+- Hold Option key and click on one of fx buttons in Effect Controls to turn all effects off
-- in Effects Control you can play only audio part of a heavy clip + make playback
+- In Effects Control you can play only audio part of a heavy clip + make playback
-- changing audio effects while playing clip might add KeyFrames to it, its best practice to pause clip then change effect then play it again
+- Changing audio effects while playing clip might add KeyFrames to it, it’s best practice to pause clip then change effect then play it again
-- You can right click on timeline > Show Audio Time Units , in order to edit sound in hz
+- You can right-click on timeline > Show Audio Time Units, in order to edit sound in Hz

+---

-Subtitles
+## Subtitles

-- subtitles: for speaker of another language
+- Subtitles: For speaker of another language
-- Close Caption: for people with hear loss
+- Close Caption: For people with hearing loss
-- Open Caption: burned on video, can’t take it off
+- Open Caption: Burned on video, can’t take it off

+---

-Export
+## Export

 - FHD:
   - 25 fps = 10 Mbps
   - 60 fps = 15 Mbps
+- UHD/4K:
-- UHD/4K: - 25 fps = 50 Mbps - 60 fps = 75 Mbps
+  - 25 fps = 50 Mbps
+  - 60 fps = 75 Mbps

 # acknowledgment
 ## Contributors